Return to UCSF Voicemail service page

 - Change my PIN: Change settings for your mailbox including your PIN.

-- Note: To enable voice commands, log into the Communication Assistant web portal by copying "voicemail.ucsf.edu/ciscopca/home.do" to your clipboard.
-Next, paste it into your web browser and switch your voicemail input type to voice recognition.
+- Note: To enable voice commands, log into the PCA web portal here or by copying and pasting this URL https://voicemail.ucsf.edu/ into your browser.
+Switch your voicemail input type to voice recognition.

 How do I activate voice command menu options?